intel-analytics/ipex-llm/docs/readthedocs/source/doc/UseCase/nnframes.md

-# Spark ML Pipeline for BigDL
+# Use Spark ML Pipeline for BigDL

 ## 1. NNFrames Overview

-NNFrames is a package in Analytics Zoo aiming to provide DataFrame-based high level API to facilitate Spark users and speed-up development.
-It supports native integration with Spark ML Pipeline, which allows user to combine the power of Analytics Zoo, BigDL and Apache Spark MLlib.
-NNFrames provides both Python and Scala interfaces, and is compatible with both Spark 2.x and Spark 3.x.
+`NNFrames` in Analytics Zoo provides to provide Spark DataFrame and and ML Pipeline support for [BigDL](https://github.com/intel-analytics/bigdl).
+It provides both Python and Scala interfaces, and is compatible with both Spark 2.x and Spark 3.x.

 **Highlights**